Free! Play all these titles for PlayStation, Xbox, Switch and PC this weekend | Ruetir

 Free Play Days (con Core o Xbox Game Pass)

-Riders Republic ― Available until October 1 Shredders ― Available until October 1 Ed-0: Zombie Uprising ― Available until October 1 We Were Here Expeditions: The FriendShip ― 10-hour trial, available until October 13
+Tales of Arise ― Available until October 8 For the King ― Available until October 8 Trine 5: A Clockwork Conspiracy ― Available until October 8 We Were Here Expeditions: The FriendShip ― 10-hour trial, available until the 13th October

 Related Video: June Nintendo Direct: News Roundup